shandyprofile/shandyprofile.github.io/_posts/PRJ301/2025-08-21-java-web-application-15-projects.md

 ---
-title: Epoch 14 – Shopping Cart in MVC
+title: Epoch 15 – Project Final
 description: >-
   Implement a shopping cart feature using Servlets, Session, DAO, and JSP views.
 Users can add products to a cart, update quantities, and view their cart before placing an order.
 author: [shandy]